jcolag/entropy-arbitrage/2022-10-29-american-dream-4.md

 ## What's Adaptable?

 This section introduces a fictional war in Iran, focusing on its effects on our characters.
 As mentioned above in the *Technical Note*, I can't say for sure when this happens.
-I see the number 1377 thrown around, which *could* represent a Persian year, but that maps to 1998 -- 1999 in the Gregorian calendar, which could work, except that it name-checks the [Hassan Rouhani](https://en.wikipedia.org/wiki/Hassan_Rouhani) administration, suggesting that it must happen somewhere in the 2013 -- 2021 range.
+I see the number 1377 thrown around, which *could* represent a Persian year, but that maps to 1998 -- 1999 in the Gregorian calendar, which could work, except that it name-checks the {% wiki Hassan_Rouhani|Hassan Rouhani|en %} administration, suggesting that it must happen somewhere in the 2013 -- 2021 range.
 One part of the translation says 2019, and I can call that close enough.

 ## Next